Neethaane En Ponvasantham: Filming

-The film had been set to begin the first schedule on 15 August 2011 but delays led to it only starting fortnight later.
+The film had been set to begin the first schedule on 15 August 2011 but delays led to it only starting a fortnight later.
 It eventually commenced the initial shoot from 29 August 2011 with a photo shoot held and publicity posters were released the following week.
-The team shot across Chennai in the first week of the first schedule, with scenes filmed at the cinema multiplex Mayajaal and at a coffee shop, Cafe Coffee Day, on the East Coast Road.
-Many scenes were shot in SSN College of Engineering near Kelambakkam, a college in Chennai, where Jiiva's character was shown to be studying.
+The team shot across Chennai in the first week of the first schedule, with scenes filmed at the cinema multiplex Mayajaal and at a coffee shop, Café Coffee Day, on the East Coast Road.
+Many scenes were shot in Sri Sivasubramaniya Nadar College of Engineering near Kelambakkam, a college in Chennai, where Jiiva's character was shown to be studying.
 The film was shot alongside the two other versions, with the film shooting the same scene thrice with the various casts.
-In late August 2012, important scenes were canned in Kalpakkam.
+Filming wrapped in November 2012 with a song shoot.

-The Hindi remake of the film was temporarily stalled, following the box office failure of Ekk Deewana Tha and Menon noted he planned to observe the reception of the Tamil and Telugu versions and then probably go ahead with its remake in Hindi after completing pending projects.
-However, Gautham Menon insisted that only Aditya's dates had been a problem and that instead the team would go ahead with the Tamil and Telugu release while postponing the Hindi version.
+The Hindi remake of the film was temporarily stalled, following the box office failure of Ekk Deewana Tha and Menon noted he planned to observe the reception of the Tamil and Telugu versions and then probably continue with its remake in Hindi after completing pending projects.
+However, Menon insisted that only Aditya's dates had been a problem and that instead the team would go ahead with the Tamil and Telugu release while postponing the Hindi version.
 Although statements were released by Photon Kathaas suggesting the venture was set to resume, it has been indefinitely shelved.

 Music

 Menon approached Ilaiyaraaja to compose music for the film.
 The soundtrack album consists of eight tracks, with lyrics penned by Na.
 Muthukumar, replacing Gautham Menon's usual associate lyricist Thamarai for the first time.
 7 singers have lent their voices for the songs, including composer Ilaiyaraaja, Karthik, Raaja's son Yuvan Shankar Raja, N. S. Krishnan's grand daughter Ramya NSK, Suraj Jagan, Sunidhi Chauhan and Bela Shende.
 Touted as one of the most anticipated musicals of 2012 in Tamil cinema, the production house sold the musical rights at an altitudinous price of ₹22 million, setting a record price for audio rights acquirement which were sold to Sony Music India.

 Over one lakh audio CDs were booked in advance, prior to the audio launch.
 Neethaane En Ponvasanthams soundtrack was released on 1 September 2012 at the Jawaharlal Nehru Indoor Stadium, Chennai in a grand event, during which the songs were performed live by the original artists along with the Anglo-Indian Music Productions orchestra and Hungarian session musicians who had also worked on the film's score.